kthohr/stats/README.md

 * Student's t
 * Uniform

-pdf and random variable generation only:
+density and random variable generation only are available for:

 * inverse-Wishart
 * Multivariate Normal